-Bradley West Project-Specific Impact Timing of Monitoring Actions Indicating Mitigation Measures Being Addressed Implementation Frequency Compliance 15).
+Bradley West Project-Specific Mitigation Measures Impact Being Addressed Timing of Implementation Monitoring Frequency Actions Indicating Compliance 15).
 If an active burrow is observed during the nesting season, disturbance of the owls would constitute a significant impact and the burrow will be protected until nesting activity has ended to ensure compliance with Section 3503.5 of the California Fish and Game Code.
 Nesting activity for burrowing owl normally occurs from February 1 through August 31.
 To protect any active burrow, the following restrictions are required between February 1 and August 31 (or until burrows are no longer active as determined by a qualified biologist): (1) clearing limits will be established a minimum of 300 feet in any direction from any occupied nest and (2) access and surveying will be restricted within 200 feet of any occupied nest.
 Any encroachment into the 300/200 foot buffer area around the known nest will only be allowed if it is determined by a qualified biologist that the proposed activity will not disturb the nest occupants.
 These avoidance measures will be coordinated with LAWA's USDA Wildlife Hazard Biologist and will be consistent with FAA Advisory Circular No. 150/5200-33 "Hazardous Wildlife Attractants on or Near Airports" and LAWA's "LAX Wildlife Hazard Management Plan."
 If nesting individuals are observed, LAWA or its designee will develop and implement a habitat replacement plan to compensate for the loss of habitat associated with use of the site for construction staging and parking.
-The objective of the habitat replacement plan will be cordinated with replacement will be construction staging and parking.
-The objective of the habitat replacement plan to ccup at an off-site location to avoid between April 15 and July 15 followed by monthly removal of any burrows onsite between September and January until such time as the entire staging area is in active use protection of active burrows between February 1 and August 31 until entire staging area is in use
+The objective of the habitat replacement plan will be to replace the habitat value to be lost with equal or greater habitat value.
+The habitat replacement will occur at an off-site location to avoid between April 15 and July 15 followed by monthly removal of any burrows onsite between September and January until such time as the entire staging area is in active use protection of active burrows between February 1 and August 31 until entire staging area is in use